kamilernerd/scheduler/README.md

 Task scheduler allows you to specify time at which a callback has to be executed.
 Use settings below to adjust the frequency of rescheduling.

-Tasks defined with time back in time will NOT be run until the next day and the same time and rescheduled according to the condition provided.

 Tasks that have no reschedule condition provided will be run once per 24h

 Available conditions